eclipsesource/tabris-js/doc/migration-guide.md

 You can now set images directly on the `background` property.

+### TabFolder.textColor property replaced with more flexible properties

+The `TabFolder.textColor` property has been replaced with a set of new properties which provide more control over the appearance of the TabFolder tabs:

+- `tabTintColor`
+- `selectedTabTintColor`
+- `tabBarBackground`
+- `selectedTabIndicatorTintColor`

+In addition the `TabFolder` gained the property `tabBarElevation` which is applicable on Android.

 ### Font properties

 All font properties are now of the type "FontValue".
 While these properties still accept the same string values as in 2.x, they will return a "Font" class instance instead of a string.
 The exception is CanvasContext, where font properties still return a string for W3C compatibility.